Sufian000/CISC-3610---Spring-2025---Sufian-Ali---sufian.ali68-bcmail.cuny.edu/Interactive Canvas Scene with Forms Project - Sufian Ali/README.md

 3. Move the character using the **slider**
    - Toggle vertical or horizontal movement
 4. Toggle items on/off with **custom switches**
-5. Click sound buttons to play audio effects
+5. Click the sound buttons to play audio effects

 ## 🌐 Deployment